Essential Guide to Society Maintenance Charges

 Insurance Charges in Residential Societies

-Insurance charges in maintenance bills cover the cost of insuring the housing society against various risks such as natural disasters, fires, theft, and other damages.
+Insurance charges in maintenance bills payment cover the cost of insuring the housing society against various risks such as natural disasters, fires, theft, and other damages.
 These charges fund policies that protect the common areas and structures, offering financial security against unforeseen events.
 Including insurance in maintenance charges ensures that all residents contribute to this essential protection, spreading the cost and benefiting from collective coverage.

 Lease/Rent Charges in Societies